espocrm/documentation/docs/administration/bpm-events.md

 When it is used to start an event sub-process, it's possible to use placeholders in a signal name.
 Example: `test.{$id}`, {$id} will be replaced with target's id.

+!!! note

-Note: Signals are not limited by a process scope.
+    Signals are not limited by a process scope.
 Signal triggered in one BPM process can be caught in another process.

+!!! note

-Note: Signal name can not be empty.
+    Signal name can not be empty.

 ![Signal Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-signal.png)